-PNB's strong liability franchise helps its stable liability profile, as depicted by the high deposit base along with the high proportion of Current Account Savings Account (CASA) deposits.
-The total deposits grew by 11.77% during FY23 with growth contributed entirely by term deposits which grew by 21.32% y-o-y, whereas the CASA deposits stayed flat, resulting in share of CASA deposits to the total deposits to decline to 41.99% as on March 31, 2023 (June 30, 2023: 40.90%) as against 46.56% as on March 31, 2022.
-The growth in CASA deposits was muted during FY23, which was in line with industry trend on account of higher interest rate differential between CASA deposits and term deposits.
-CARE Ratings expects this to continue even for FY24.
+PNB's strong liability franchise helps its stable liability profile, as depicted by the high deposit base along with the high proportion of current account savings account (CASA) deposits.
+The total deposits grew by 11.77% during FY23 with growth contributed entirely by term deposits which grew by 21.32% y-o-y, whereas the CASA deposits stayed flat, resulting in share of CASA deposits to the total deposits to decline to 41.99% as on March 31, 2023, as against 46.56% as on March 31, 2022.
+The CASA proportion marginally improved during H1FY24 to 41.10% as on September 30, 2023.
+The growth in CASA deposits was muted during FY23, which was in line with the industry trend on account of higher interest rate differential between CASA deposits and term deposits.
+CARE Ratings expects this to continue for rest of FY24.